securityfirst/tent-content/contents_en/tools/psiphon/beginner/psiphon.md

 - Psiphon is intended primarily as a censorship evasion tool, rather than one that guarantees anonymity.
 - Because Psiphon is VPN-based, it is able to proxy all of your Internet traffic, not just websites.
 - If you have not actively enabled Psiphon, you are not using the VPN.
-Just having Psiphon sitting on your computer is not enough.
+(Just having Psiphon on your computer is not enough.)
 - Web pages may load more slowly when using a VPN.
 This is normal, because the browser is not connecting directly to the website.
 - Some paid VPN services may be faster than free ones like Psiphon, but you should be careful before trusting a business with your information, as it could be shared with authorities or sold to other companies.
 - Traffic between your device and the VPN server is encrypted.
 However, the traffic between that server and a non-HTTPS website will *not* be encrypted.
 (The same applies to other Internet services, such as when connecting with Outlook or Thunderbird to a non-SSL email provider.)

-### 2 Psiphon for Android
+### 2. Psiphon for Android

-Download Psiphon Pro from the [Google Play] (https://play.google.com/store/apps/details?id=com.psiphon3.subscription) store, or select Psiphon Pro for Android on the official Psiphon [download page](https://psiphon.ca/en/download.html?10Years).
+Download Psiphon Pro from the [Google Play] (https://play.google.com/store/apps/details?id=com.psiphon3.subscription) store.

-(If you do not have access to the Google Play store, click on the Psiphon for Android direct download link from within your Android email or browser to begin the installation.
-Verify the downloaded file is authentic [here](https://psiphon.ca/en/faq.html#authentic-android).)You may need to [enable sideloading](https://psiphon.ca/en/faq.html#android-enable-sideloading).)
+If you don't have access to the Google Play store, select Psiphon Pro for Android on the official Psiphon [download page](https://psiphon.ca/en/download.html?10Years).
+(Verify the downloaded file is authentic [here](https://psiphon.ca/en/faq.html#authentic-android).)You may need to [enable sideloading](https://psiphon.ca/en/faq.html#android-enable-sideloading).)

 Open the app and cLick *start* to connect to the Psiphon network.